SpecFlowOSS/SpecFlow/CONTRIBUTING.md

 to make a strong case to convince the community of the merits of this feature.
 Since much of the work is done be volunteers, someone who believes in the idea will have to write the code.
 Please provide as much detail and context as possible.

+If active work is not made on your feature request within 2-3 months, we may close your feature request.
+Anybody is free to pick up on the idea, and we welcome the work!
+But in the interest of keeping the issue list down to a maintainable level, we have to do some pruning from time-to-time.

 ## Contributing